Raw Vegan Low Carb Pad Thai

 - 2 tsp red pepper flakes

-- (optional) shredded carrots, sesame seeds, chopped scallions and cilantro
+- (optional) shredded carrots, sesame seeds, chopped scallions, additional pepper flakes and/or cilantro for garnish

 - Soak kelp noodles in water.